tgross/devopsdaysmsp2018/content/_index.md

 *https://twitter.com/soniagupta504/status/1011591288003575808*

 {{% note %}}
-Sonia (who was up here on stage last night): "Lawyers and doctors enter their professions knowing, from the outset, just how heavy their burdens are.
+Sonia Gupta (who was up here on stage last night): "Lawyers and doctors enter their professions knowing, from the outset, just how heavy their burdens are.
 They hold human rights and life in their hands."
 {{% /note %}}

 ---